-Manual Design Procedure for Columns with Biaxial Bending (ACI 318-11/14/19)
+Manual Design Procedure for Columns and Walls with Biaxial Bending (ACI 318-11/14/19)

-Designing Columns for Biaxial Bending using Manual Design Procedure (ACI 318-11/14/19)
+Manual Design Procedure for Columns and Walls with Biaxial Bending (ACI 318-11/14/19)

 Biaxial bending of columns occurs when the loading causes bending simultaneously about both principal axes.
 The commonly encountered case of such loading occurs in corner columns.
 Corner and other columns exposed to known moments about each axis simultaneously should be designed for biaxial bending and axial load.